-Ancona's brodetto is the canonical northern-Adriatic fishermen's stew, distinct from Vasto's Abruzzese version (which is all-tomato) by using vinegar AND saffron AND white wine — a more complex acid-aromatic profile.
+Ancona's brodetto is the canonical northern-Adriatic fishermen's stew, distinct by using only vinegar (never white wine) with just a little tomato; saffron belongs to the Porto Recanati version, not Ancona.
 The Ancona Brodetto Festival in summer brings together every variation.
 The 13-species rule is mandatory: traditionally, fishermen returning from the Adriatic with mixed-species catch (unsellable individually) cooked them together.
 The species: scorfano (scorpionfish), tracina (weever), gallinella (gurnard), San Pietro (John Dory), coda di rospo (monkfish), rana pescatrice (anglerfish), seppia (cuttlefish), calamaro (squid), polpo (octopus), mazzancolla (large prawn), canocchia (mantis shrimp), pannocchia (squillae), and gallo (Greater weever).
 Modern versions use whatever 7-9 species are available — but tradition demands 13.

-A spoon goes into the bowl and brings up 4-5 species in a saffron-tomato-vinegar broth.
-The Anconetan brodetto tastes brighter than the all-tomato southern versions — the vinegar gives a sharp pickle-acid that wakes the palate, the saffron adds floral-honey notes, the white wine balances both.
+A spoon goes into the bowl and brings up 4-5 species in a tomato-vinegar broth.
+The Anconetan brodetto tastes brighter than the all-tomato southern versions — the vinegar gives a sharp pickle-acid that wakes the palate, the tomato rounds out the broth without dominating.
 Each fish retains its character: the firm meaty scorpionfish, the silky monkfish, the chewy octopus, the sweet shrimp.
 The bread soaks up everything underneath.
 Eaten on a windy late-summer evening on the Conero peninsula, this dish is the Adriatic itself in a bowl.

 Vinegar (the Anconetan signature) plays multiple roles: its acid prevents fish-flesh from getting mushy during cooking (acid firms protein), its sharpness cuts through fish fat, and the volatile vinegar molecules brighten the saffron's floral notes.
-Saffron is added with hot water steeping first because its color and flavor compounds are water-soluble and unlock with heat.
 The fish are added in order of cook time — denser-tougher first, delicate-soft last — so all reach proper doneness simultaneously.
 Stirring breaks the dish; only swirl from the handle.

 Variations

-Ancona canonical uses 13 species + vinegar + saffron + tomato; Senigallia variant uses less vinegar and more wine; Fano coastal version (just south of Ancona) is closer to the all-tomato Vasto style; Sirolo high-end restaurants strain the brodetto and serve as a clean consommé with fish on the side (a 'modern' interpretation); the home version uses 5-7 species and is still recognizably Anconetan; commercial frozen seafood mix is acceptable but lacks gelatin from bones.
+Ancona canonical uses 13 species + vinegar + a little tomato (no saffron, no wine); Senigallia variant uses less vinegar; Fano coastal version (just south of Ancona) is closer to the all-tomato Vasto style; Sirolo high-end restaurants strain the brodetto and serve as a clean consommé with fish on the side (a 'modern' interpretation); the home version uses 5-7 species and is still recognizably Anconetan; commercial frozen seafood mix is acceptable but lacks gelatin from bones.

 On the Palate